Black0nion/BlackOnion-Bot/README.md

 [![Build & Deploy](https://github.com/Black0nion/BlackOnion-Bot/actions/workflows/buildandeploy.yml/badge.svg)](https://github.com/Black0nion/BlackOnion-Bot/actions/workflows/buildandeploy.yml)
 [![All Contributors][allcontributors]](#Contributors)
 [![codecov](https://codecov.io/gh/Black0nion/BlackOnion-Bot/branch/main/graph/badge.svg?token=LZM1L4S66I)](https://codecov.io/gh/Black0nion/BlackOnion-Bot)

 # BlackOnion-Bot

 The official BlackOnion-Bot!

-## How to run the Bot
+## Documentation
+A high-level overview of the setup can be found in [SETUP.adoc](SETUP.adoc).
+Further documentation, especially related to systems of the application, will follow in the future once the rewrite is finished.

 ### Development
-1. Clone the repository (GitHub Desktop is helpful)
-2. Download IntelliJ
-3. Open the project as a gradle project
-4. Run the `com.github.black0nion.blackonionbot.Main` class
+See [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to the project.

 ### Production
 There is a pre-built docker image with the name `ghcr.io/black0nion/blackonion-bot`, use the tags `latest` and `latest-beta` appropriately.

 ## Contributions
 ... are very welcome!
-If you have any questions, please use the GitHub Discussion tab.
+If you have any questions, please use the GitHub Discussions tab.
 If you encounter any issues, please report them on the [issue tracker](https://github.com/Black0nion/BlackOnion-Bot/issues) and if you have an improvement, please submit a pull request.
+Code-related information is in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Contributors